$5,495 | Completing Grades 9–12

 • We’ll be tent camping in and around Yellowstone National Park for the full two weeks.

-Group Tents: Teens sleep in shared tents (2–3 per tent), organized by gender identity.
+Group Tents: Teens sleep in shared tents (2–3 per tent), divided by gender.

-Setup & Breakdown: The group sets up camp, cooks meals, and keeps things clean—everyone pitches in.
+Setup & Breakdown: The group sets up camp, cooks meals, and keeps things clean.
+Everyone pitches in.

 What to Expect: Sleeping outdoors, cooking under the trees, and falling asleep to the sounds of nature.